Do Swimsuits Shrink or Stretch?

 Should I Buy a Swimsuit in a Size Smaller or Should I Size Up?

-Because a swimsuit can stretch over time you shouldn’t buy a swimsuit in a size smaller.
-This can, in fact, stretch your swimsuit out sooner because it will have to stretch to fit your body each time you put it on.
-Not to mention, a smaller suit can give you an unflattering fit.
+I wouldn’t recommend sizing up or down when buying a swimsuit.
+Buy one that fits.
+Sizing down can make the swimsuit wear out sooner as it will have to excessively stretch to fit your body each time you put it on.
+Also, a smaller suit can give you an unflattering fit.

 Reasons Why Swimsuits Stretch